TheStaticMage/firebot-mage-trivia/doc/reference/variables.md

 #### Notes & Limitations

 This variable is available without restriction, but it is only populated when a question has ended.
-If this variable is used before a question has been asked in this Firebot session or while a question is active, an empty array (`[]`) is returned.
+If this variable is called before a question has been asked in this Firebot session or while a question is active, an empty array (`[]`) is returned.